-Spicy roasted chickpeas make a wonderful non fattening snack.
+Spicy roasted chickpeas make a wonderful non-fattening snack.

-If this is your first visit to our chickpea pages, then let me say up front I'm completely convinced that soaking the dried legumes, rinsing them, pressure cooking and freezing them is the way to go; more about that lower down.
+If this is your first visit to our chickpea pages, then let me say up front I'm completely convinced that soaking the dried legumes, rinsing and pressure cooking and freezing them is the way to go; more about that lower down.

 This page was created on the 5th November, 2018.